 The Top 7 Essential Oils to Help Digestion

-In this post, you'll learn how to use essential oils to help digestion naturally, including why they work, which oils to use, and recipes you can make today.
+In this post, you'll learn how to use essential oils to support healthy digestion naturally, including why they work, the best essential oils to use, and recipes you can make today to improve digestion and occasional stomach irritation.

 Other ways essential oils can help include boosting your appetite (or curbing cravings!), and encouraging an overall healthy flow of energy throughout your body.
 This can help everything keep moving smoothly through your belly, and create a refreshing detox effect if you overindulge in rich food.